mirage/ocaml-unikraft/README.md

 This project is really meant to be installed by [opam], as it relies on opam to:

-- download the various necessary sources (the OCaml compiler, [musl], Unikraft’s [lib-musl] and a few patches),
+- download the various necessary sources (sources of the OCaml compiler, Unikraft, [musl], and Unikraft’s lib-musl),
 - install most of the files (the installation of the OCaml compiler itself is done by its upstream installation procedure).